Hillary Clinton Says She’s Facing ‘Enormous Pressure’ To Enter 2020 Race

 — daphna (@daphna27) November 7, 2019

-Clinton has been back in the media to promote her new book, The Book Of Gutsy Women, which she wrote with her daughter, Chelsea.
+Clinton has been back in the media to promote her new book, The Book of Gutsy Women, which she wrote with her daughter, Chelsea.
 She also entered the spotlight when she accused Democratic presidential candidate Tulsi Gabbard of being a Russian asset that the Kremlin is grooming for a third-party run.
 Although this increased media presence has fueled rumors of another presidential bid, people close to Clinton suggest that such talks are unfounded.

 While the 72-year-old politician won the popular vote in the 2016 election, she lost to Trump thanks to his 304 votes in the Electoral College, compared to her 227.
 As The Inquisitr previously reported, Clinton recently appeared at London’s Southbank Center and suggested that her 2016 loss was partly due to misogyny.
-She made the comment while discussing female members of parliament in Britain that decided not to run for re-election in December due to social media abuse that included numerous disturbing threats.
+She made the comment while discussing female members of Parliament in Britain who decided not to run for re-election in December due to social media abuse that included numerous disturbing threats.

-According to Clinton, the parliamentary system is better suited to reward female skills compared to the presidential system, which she believes rewards skillsets more often found in males.
+According to Clinton, the parliamentary system is better suited to reward female skills, compared to the presidential system, which she believes rewards skillsets more commonly found in males.